jofaval/webscraping/README.md

 - `get_category_products`: if your page does allow for pagination without JS, it should be implemented here.

 ### How to deploy?
-You'll need the use of cron (UNIX based OS, not tested on Windows OS)\¡.
-For a cron to work you need to use full paths (the /usr/bin/... command) otherwise it won't work.
+You'll need the use of cron (UNIX based OS, not tested on Windows OS).
-\
+For a cron to work you need to use absolute paths (the /usr/bin/... command) otherwise it won't work.

-And you'd need to specify the time it will execute at, 1 AM, 4 AM (the on I used), 9 AM\
+And you'd need to specify the time it will execute at, 1 AM, 4 AM (the on I used), 9 AM

 #### Cron example
 `0 4 * * * /usr/bin/python3 /my/working/directory/script.py`\
-It will execute *everyday* at exactly 4:00 AM *forever*.\
+It will execute *everyday* at exactly 4:00 AM *forever*.

 Now with a more real path:
-`0 4 * * * /usr/bin/python3 /home/username/webscraping/script.py`\
+`0 4 * * * /usr/bin/python3 /home/username/webscraping/script.py`

 ## Testing
 Run them individually, modify the limit so it only downloads N number of categories or products, just to check if it works.\